-One of the biggest challenges that CLC faces is the tracking and administration of its 300 and growing exploration licence applications (ELAs).
+One of the biggest challenges that CLC faces is the tracking and administration of its 300 and growing exploration license applications (ELAs).
 The ELA process has regulated prescribed time frames, over decades, much longer than typical staff tenure.
 The process has significant commercial consequences and involves many parties.
 Nystrom sums up the challenge.
 "It's a daunting administrative task.
 We have an international top-three gold mine here in the Tanami Desert.
 The cash flows are very considerable, multi-millions.
 So it's conceivable if the systems don't support it, that any party could miss the obligation or opportunity for substantial cash flows to occur because due to the turnover of staff, or just human frailty, you forget there's a significant date.
 It's a significant corporate knowledge retention and access issue, especially given we are reliant on a transient workforce."

 Until a few years ago the organisation kept track of the leases with a rudimentary database and Microsoft Excel spreadsheets.
 Roger Barnes, CLC Mining Manager, states "the risks associated with this included the lack of integration with the data sets and tripping over statutory deadlines, so things that were supposed to happen didn't because we'd lose track of where these titles were at."

 To increase accuracy and ease the management burden, CLC approached Professional Advantage to see what could be done.
 As a result Professional Advantage developed a mining title and agreement knowledge base and business process management solution, with integrated document management, imaging and other technologies.